wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-bot-glitch-hapi-js-nexmo-messages-api-dr.md

 To send and receive SMS via the Messages API, you will also need a [virtual phone number](https://www.nexmo.com/products/phone-numbers), which is like any standard phone number, except they are not tied down to any physical phone line or device.

-You can buy a virtual number from the *Numbers* section on the sidebar by selecting *Buy numbers*.
 You can choose a number local to a country of your choice, features supported and type of number, be it mobile, land-line or toll-free.

 ![Buy numbers](/content/blog/build-an-sms-bot-on-glitch-with-hapi-js-and-the-nexmo-messages-api/df802ecc-0da6-4e3b-adb3-740a4b639b86_07.jpg "Buy numbers")